-We appreciate the community involvement and participation in the development of all projects listed below.
+We appreciate community involvement and participation in the development of all our projects.

 Warner Park Master Plan